Skip Ribbon Commands

 • Vomiting blood

-• A child who is significantly dehydrated: sunken eyes, not making tears or urinating, lethargic
+• Significant dehydration with signs and symptoms like sunken eyes, not making tears or urinating, lethargy

 • Fever in any age child who looks more than mildly ill

-• Any age child who appears and is acting very ill
+• Any age child who appears very ill or is acting like they are very sick

 • Severe vomiting and/or diarrhea

-• A serious cut that may require stitches (i.e., a wound that does not hold together by itself after cleaning)
+• Significant injury or cut that may require stitches (such as a wound that does not hold together by itself after cleaning)

 • Any animal bites that puncture the skin